-Answer: In high humidity conditions, the AC manufacturer recommends you operate your AC (manual mode) on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
+Answer: In high humidity conditions, the AC manufacturer recommends you operate the AC on the high fan setting and all vents should be open to have maximum air flow over the coils; this helps reduce icing.
 Also, dirty air conditioner filters can restrict air flow and cause the AC to ice up.